 Ways to End a Chapter

-There are a few classic and often used methods of ending or tying up the end of a chapter.
+There are a few classic and often used methods of ending or tying up the chapter ending.
 Whether you end up with more chapters than the average, or fewer chapters, what really matters is that those chapters serve a purpose.

 The overall story arc of a novel is of utmost importance.
 Never give a reader a reason to put down a book for good at the end of a chapter.
 Give the reader a reason to take a break but make them want to return.